usnistgov/WIPP-backend/docs/auth-acl/acl.md

 Identity Management in WIPP provided by [Keycloak](https://www.keycloak.org/).

 ## WIPP roles
-Currently, three roles are available:
+Currently, four roles are available:
 - *user*: Can create resources, edit its own resources, delete its own unlocked resources, make them public.
 Can read and use public resources.
-- *admin*: Can do all of the above on all resources, and register new plugins.
+- *admin*: Can do all of the above on all resources, and register/delete plugins.
+- *developer*: Can do what a regular *user* can do, plus register/delete plugins.
 - *anonymous*: Can read public resources.
-Roles *user* and *admin* are defined in Keycloak.
+Roles *user*, *admin* and *developer* are defined in Keycloak.
 Role *user* is added by default, *admin* can be added manually to an user from the Keycloak dashboard, see https://www.keycloak.org/docs/latest/server_admin/index.html#user-role-mappings

 ## Access Control Lists
 The following table describes which actions a WIPP user can do depending on their role, the resource owner and resource visibility, using the REST API.